AzureianGH/ncc/README.md

 ## License

 NCC is designed for educational and retro computing purposes.
-See the individual source files for specific licensing information.
+NCC is licensed under the MIT license.
+See here: https://opensource.org/license/mit

 ## System Requirements